Lagrangian Identity and Mass Evolution of Particle-like Objects in Nonminimally Coupled Gravity: Cosmological Evolution of the Mass of Small Cosmic String Loops

-the loop mass is therefore directly coupled to the cosmological evolution of the Universe.
 This result depends crucially on the relation $\mathfrak L_{\rm [1]}=-m/2$ derived for cosmic string loops.
-In contrast, for point particles with $\mathcal{L}_{\rm [0]} =T_{\rm [0]}$ one has $\mathfrak L_{\rm [0]}\equiv \int \langle \mathcal L_{\rm [0]} \rangle d^3 x=-m_{\rm [0]}$, which implies $\dot m_{\rm [0]}=0$ in the analogue of Eq.~\eqref{Mass_Conservation_11} for point particles and thus conservation of the particle proper mass~\cite{Avelino_2022}.
-While in GR ($f_2=1$) the result is the same for point particles and small cosmic string loops (the proper mass is conserved in both cases, despite their different physical nature), in nonminimally coupled gravity the proper mass of a cosmic string loop can evolve over cosmological timescales, even when its size and the string tension are extremely small, whereas the proper mass of a point particle remains essentially constant in that limit.
+In contrast, for point particles with $\mathcal{L}_{\rm [0]} =T_{\rm [0]}$ one has $\mathfrak L_{\rm [0]}\equiv \int \langle \mathcal L_{\rm [0]} \rangle d^3 x=-m_{\rm [0]}$, which implies $\dot m_{\rm [0]}=0$ in the analogue of Eq.~\eqref{Mass_Conservation_11} for point particles and thus conservation of the particle rest mass~\cite{Avelino_2022}.
+While in GR the result is the same for point particles and small cosmic string loops (the rest mass is conserved in both cases, despite their different physical nature), in nonminimally coupled scalar-tensor gravity, the rest mass of a cosmic string loop is directly coupled to the scalar field $\psi$.

+Since Eq.~\eqref{m(psi)} follows solely from Eq.~\eqref{Continuity_Eq}, it applies to all the subclasses introduced in Sec.~\ref{ST_theories}.
+In particular, for nonminimally coupled Brans-Dicke theory one has $\psi(t)=h[\phi(t)]$.
+Likewise, for